AlbertMadrenys/CPU-Raytracing-Reverb/README.md

-# Raycast-Adaptative-Reverb
+# CPU-Raytracing-Reverb
-Adaptive reverb in Unity using STK and CPU-based raytracing.
+Adaptive reverb in Unity using STK and CPU-based ray tracing.
-See the [documentation](./docs/Adaptive_Reverberation_in_Unity_Games-Albert_Madrenys.pdf) for more information about the acoustic principles and their implementation within a raytracing approach.
+See the [documentation](./docs/Adaptive_Reverberation_in_Unity_Games-Albert_Madrenys.pdf) for more information about the acoustic principles and their implementation within a ray tracing approach.

+This project uses Unity version 2022.3.12

 ## License